-Husband and wife team, Tim and Lani Holdener, who started the operation in the Lodi Appellation in 2001, have scoured California's premium vineyards to find the best grapes for over seven Zinfandels bottled and a handful of promising Italian varietals offered by Macchia.
+Our family owned and operated winery started in the Lodi Appellation in 2001, have scoured California's premium vineyards to find the best grapes for over seven Zinfandels bottled and a handful of promising Italian varietals offered by Macchia.

-It is a tried and true strategy for making exceptional wines that Tim Holdener says is at the heart of his wine making philosophy.
+It is a tried and true strategy for making exceptional wines that we feel is at the heart of our wine making philosophy.

-Well aware of the potential for quality that was long ignored by many winemakers outside of the Lodi area, the Holdeners make a variety of different Zins, each sporting its own distinctive qualities.
+Well aware of the potential for quality that was long ignored by many winemakers outside of the Lodi area, the Macchia family makes a variety of different Zins, each sporting its own distinctive qualities.

 "For what you're getting, this is really a tremendous value," said Sacramento's Jerry Baker, a recent first time visitor to Macchia who said he was highly impressed with the value embodied by the winery's offerings.
 "This Zin would cost $75 if it was made in the Russian River Valley," said Baker, holding up one of his purchases, a Linsteadt Vineyard Zinfandel ($26).